bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 Had some troubles setting up my local/pipenv environment, SQLAlchemy in particular gave some headaches.
 Interaction between the module 1 lecture from Ben Manning and the prerecorded module 2 lecture from Bruno Janota was not seamless.

+*Module 3*

+- What went well (in the context of working on the assignment) today?

+Reproduced the lecture, added forms to compare/add users.

+- What was particularly interesting or surprising about the topic(s) today?

+Doing a logistic regression on the Basilica embeddings is very intereseting.

+- What was the most challenging part of the work today, and why?

+Debugging my code, to figure out the what/where/why from the error messages.